prabathjayatissa/R_intro/README.md

 * Install
   * for Ubuntu: make sure the file is in your Downloads folder, then execute in your Terminal:
    *  sudo apt-get install ~/Downloads/RSTUDIO-2023.12.1-402-AMD64.DEB
+* Open Rstudio to see if it all worked!
+* If you have trouble installing, write to me at metzler@csh.ac.at before 12pm on Tuesday March 5th